ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/AnalogOut.md

 ## AnalogOut

 Use the AnalogOut interface to set the voltage of an analog output pin as a floating point number from 0.0 (VSS) to 1.0 (VCC).
+DAC Resolution depends on the hardware device used, the max resolution supported is VCC/65,536V.

 <span class="notes">**Note:** Not all pins are capable of being AnalogOut, so check the pinmap for your board.</span>